-For its calculation of the risk margin CACI uses a simplification of running off the SCR based on the run-off of the EPV of future claims.
-This is similar to the approximation referred to in Article 58 (a) of the Delegated acts of using the run-off of the BEL.
-This approximation of using the run-off of the BEL is inappropriate for CACI business however as the BEL goes negative at some points during the runoff.
-CACI underwent an exercise to prove the suitability of using this simplification for all entities.
+For its calculation of the risk margin CACI uses a simplification of running off the SCR based on the run-off of the Gross EPV of future earned premiums.

+This is similar to the approximation referred to in Article 58 (a) of the Delegated acts of using the run-off of the BEL; however, using the run-off of the BEL is inappropriate for CACI NL business as the BEL goes negative at some points during the runoff.
+In 2019 CACI underwent an exercise to prove the suitability of using this simplification for all entities.

-D.2.8 Valuation of ceded liabilities
+D.2.7 Valuation of ceded liabilities